Sony WF-1000XM4 Headphones review: Incredible sound but for a price

 While you could opt for a pair of WF-1000XM3 headphones instead, I wouldn’t recommend it.
 The extra comfort, smaller size and better battery life are quality-of-life improvements that are worth spending a bit extra on.

-What is worth considering are a pair of Beats Studio Buds, we we have also reviewed.
+What is worth considering are a pair of Beats Studio Buds, which we have also reviewed.
 They have excellent audio quality, noise-cancellation and comfort in a similar form factor, but for much cheaper.

 Pricing and availability